-which, in principle, represents the number of bits required for encoding the CSI matrix $\mathbf{H}$.
-This average can be approximated by the entropy of the quantized values:
+which captures the expected number of bits required to encode the CSI matrix $\mathbf{H}$.
+In practice, this rate can be approximated by the entropy of the quantized latent representation, resulting in

-The objective here is to jointly minimize the distortion and rate with respect to the encoder, decoder, and latent parameters.
-According to rate-distortion theory, the fundamental limits of lossy compression can be characterized through a conditional distribution $p_{\hat{\mathbf{H}}|\mathbf{H}}$.
-The RD function is then given by:
+The objective is to jointly minimize the distortion and the rate with respect to the encoder, decoder, and latent representations.
+According to RD theory, the fundamental limits of lossy compression are characterized by a conditional distribution $p_{\hat{\mathbf{H}}|\mathbf{H}}$.
+The RD function is given by

-where $I[\mathbf{H},\hat{\mathbf{H}}]$ is the mutual information between the CSI matrix $\mathbf{H}$ and its reconstruction $\hat{\mathbf{H}}$.
-Theoretically, this optimal rate can be achieved using vector quantization but requires compressing many independent realizations of the channel matrix jointly.
-This approach is intractable with high-dimensional data; and moreover, in practice, we need to compress each CSI matrix individually.
-To circumvent this problem, an \textit{operational rate-distortion trade-off} can be defined, where we denote the set of all acceptable codecs under consideration by $\mathcal{C}$:
+where $I(\mathbf{H};\hat{\mathbf{H}})$ denotes the mutual information between the CSI matrix $\mathbf{H}$ and its reconstruction $\hat{\mathbf{H}}$.
+In theory, this optimal rate can be achieved using vector quantization by jointly compressing many independent realizations of the channel matrix.
+However, such schemes become intractable for high-dimensional CSI and are incompatible with practical systems, where each CSI matrix must be compressed individually.
+To address this limitation, we adopt an \emph{operational RD} formulation and denote the set of admissible codecs by $\mathcal{C}$: